NaszvadiG/cim-xa/README.md

 - You need PDO for cross-DBMS compatibility or HipHopVM [Idiorm]
 - You need support for SQL prepared statements [Idiorm]
 - You need or simply prefer a more mainstream ORM approach {Idiorm, optionally, Paris]
-- You need an integrated full-feature JavaScript MVC framework [Ember]
+- You need to integrate a JavaScript MVC framework*
 - You need templates with inheritance without compile steps [Ember or PHPTI]
 - You need templates that auto-escape output [Ember or Savant3]
 - You need web analytics done your way [Piwik]